 Aftermarket parts may provide advantages over OEM parts, for example, they often have longer warranties

 Do Aftermarket Parts Create a Problem With the Vehicle Warranty?

 According to the Insurance Information Institute, aftermarket or generic parts should not interfere with your vehicle's warranty and are often manufactured by the original OEM parts manufacturer as well.

 Are Aftermarket Parts Safe?

-There are no safety implications of using cosmetic crash parts or aftermarket parts, with the possible exception of hoods which could have structural implications, according to the IIHS.
+Data indicates that aftermarket parts are safe, according to the IIHS there are no safety implications of using cosmetic crash parts or aftermarket parts, with the possible exception of hoods which could have structural implications.

 Are There Different Types of Aftermarket Parts?